Baptistine Philip: Legal proceedings

 Philip's trial started in 1879 and lasted several days.
 In court, she denied every accusation, arguing with the judge that the victims had not been poisoned.
 She also said that even if they were poisoned, she did not know where to buy poison, therefore she could not be the perpetrator.
 During witness statements, Philip was asked where the money belonging to Madame Martin had gone after her death.
 Philip replied that Martin had paid a large sum of money to a washerman before her death.
 When the washerman denied this, Philip shouted vulgar phrases at her, causing the judge to reprimand Philip.
-The doctors examined the victims' bodies declared that they had never seen such clear signs of poisonings.
+The doctors who examined the victims' bodies declared that they had never seen such clear signs of poisoning.
 The large quantities of arsenic found in the victims were then shown to the jury in glass jars.
 The judge also reminded Philip that she was the only person who tended to the victims while they were ill.
 Philip responded by saying, "I know nothing, only that I am innocent."
-The jury found Philip guilty on all counts with extenuating circumstances, and she was sentenced to hard labor for life.
+The jury found Philip guilty on all counts with extenuating circumstances, and she was sentenced to hard labour for life.